 In 2017, the entire crypto market experienced a breakout year.
 The value of most cryptocurrencies skyrocketed as more investors poured into the sector.
 At this time, it seemed as if all blockchain-centric companies were well on their way to success.
-However, this was not the case.
+Unfortunately, however, this was not the case.

-Sadly, many of their concerns proved to be true as scammers began to dominate the ICO sector.
-At one point, reports suggested that as many as 80% of the ICOs available to the public were scams.
-These scams resulted in billions of lost revenue.
+Sadly, many of their concerns proved true as scammers began dominating the ICO sector.
+Reports suggested that as many as 80% of the ICOs available to the public were scams.
+Furthermore, these scams resulted in billions of lost revenue.

 Regulators Step In

 As the number of jolted investors increased, so did their voices demanding retribution.
 Eventually, regulators had no choice but to intervene.
 This intervention is known as the ICO crackdown.
 Officially, the ICO crackdown started in China after the government banned ICOs and cryptocurrency exchanges.

 Over the following years, regulatory bodies such as the SEC began to go after major ICOs in 2017.
 These firms had to pay fines and penalties for “the illegal sales of securities.”
 In some instances, the firms had to refund investors fully.